dtcenter/METplus/docs/Contributors_Guide/documentation.rst

 Linking to METplus Use Cases must be done with an external web link.
 Since the HTML file is generated from a Python script, the `:ref:` role can’t be used.

-The example below will use the METplus Use Case:
-`StatAnalysis: Basic Use Case <https://metplus.readthedocs.io/en/latest/generated/met_tool_wrapper/StatAnalysis/StatAnalysis.html#sphx-glr-generated-met-tool-wrapper-statanalysis-statanalysis-\py>`_ which has the following URL: https://metplus.readthedocs.io/en/latest/generated/met_tool_wrapper/StatAnalysis/StatAnalysis.html#sphx-glr-generated-met-tool-wrapper-statanalysis-statanalysis-\py
+The example below will use the METplus Use Case which has the following URL: https://metplus.readthedocs.io/en/latest/generated/met_tool_wrapper/StatAnalysis/StatAnalysis.html#sphx-glr-generated-met-tool-wrapper-statanalysis-statanalysis-\py

 The full URL is being shown above so it can be edited below.